Manual journal entries are for accounting adjustments, accruals, corrections, and review

 Reverse a Posted Entry

 Posted entries should be corrected with a reversal and a new corrected entry, not by changing the original lines.
-A reversal flips the debit and credit lines while preserving the original record for audit history.
+A reversal flips the debit and credit lines while preserving the original record for audit history.- Open the posted journal entry.

 - Click Reverse when the action is available.

-- Confirm the reversal.
+- Confirm Create Reversal.

 Common Blocks